lint-staged/lint-staged/README.md

 }
 ```

-**NOTE:** Prior to `lint-staged@5`, when the `gitDir` option was present, file patterns used for filtering via minimatch had to be relative to the git root.
-But that's no longer necessary and the `gitDir` option is deprecated.
-Instead, `lint-staged` will now do the following:
+When mathcing, lint-staged will do the following

 * Resolve the git root automatically, no configuration needed.
 * Pick the staged files which are present inside the project directory.
 * Filter them using the specified glob patterns.
+* Resolve filtered paths relative to the git root and make them absolute.
+* Pass absolute paths to the linters as arguments

+**NOTE:** Lint-staged will pass _absolute_ paths to the linters commands to avoid any confusion in case they're executed in a different working directory (i.e. when your `.git` directory isn't the same as your `package.json` directory).

 Also see [How to use `lint-staged` in a multi package monorepo?](#how-to-use-lint-staged-in-a-multi-package-monorepo)